What The Four Noble Truths Remind Us About Suffering, Trauma, Adversity, and Healing | Securing Liberation Through The

 1) Life has ongoing and inevitable suffering (dukkha): Those who have suffered greatly do not need any confirmation of this other than living their lives.

-2) There is a cause to our suffering (samudaya): Whether it is from intergenerational trauma that has been passed down through influence and DNA, an unfortunate accident, a weather pattern that started somewhere due to some geological condition, the state of our ego or endless desiring, a war that began with an event or political choice, so on and so forth; there is always a source to all of our suffering.
+2) There is a cause to our suffering (samudaya): Whether it is from intergenerational trauma that has been passed down through influence and DNA, an unfortunate accident, a weather pattern that started somewhere due to some geological condition, the state of our ego or endless desiring, a war that began with an event or political choice, so on and so forth; there is always a source to all of our sufferings.

 3) There is an end to our suffering-since everything in the universe is impermanent/anicca/comes and goes– (nirhodha): Suffering will end.
 Whether this occurs with death or with personal choice and right action, but nothing lasts forever.
 This brings hope for recovery from any ills (as well as a reality check that even happiness ends as this cycle continues indefinitely).
-Acceptance and equanimity helps us to cope with, and move through, the reality of the cycle of truths 1-3.
+Acceptance and equanimity help us to cope with, and move through, the reality of the cycle of truths 1-3.

-4) There is a path that will free us from all suffering, which in Yoga, and Buddhism (where the specifics of the Path are structured/emphasized in a slightly different way than they are when conceptualized in Yoga–although the basic principles remain the same), is called the Eight Fold Path (magga): We can all liberate ourselves from any traumas and suffering that may have been inflicted upon, or created by, us by transmuting these sufferings within ourselves and striving to be more integrated, heathy, and well-developed individuals.
-This not only helps us to heal ourselves and to move forward with our own lives, but also serves as a shining example of transformation in action that can help others out of their suffering as well.
+4) There is a path that will free us from all suffering, which in Yoga, and Buddhism (where the specifics of the Path are structured/emphasized in a slightly different way than they are when conceptualized in Yoga–although the basic principles remain the same), is called the Eight Fold Path (magga): We can all liberate ourselves from any traumas and suffering that may have been inflicted upon, or created by, us by transmuting these sufferings within ourselves and striving to be more integrated, healthy, and well-developed individuals.
+This not only helps us to heal ourselves and to move forward with our own lives but also serves as a shining example of transformation in action that can help others out of their suffering as well.